zhangyazhong/verdictdb/docs/how-to-add-driver.md

 2. Add a VerdictDB driver class for your database and implement appropriate methods.
 3. Make the driver available by modifying the if-else-if statements for the driver instantiation in VerdictDB.
 4. Add a maven dependency for JDBC driver of your database.
-5. Test and submit a pull request for your new driver.
+5. Test and submit a pull request for your new driver to the VerdictDB's public repository.

 Each step will be explained with detailed instructions below.